ts-mk/flake8-bas/README.md

     print(a)
 ```

-This Flake8 plugin therefore checks for a blank line before each statement as long as it's **not the first line of code within a module** and **not the first statement within another statement**.
+This Flake8 plugin therefore checks for a blank line before each statement as long as it's **not the first line of code within a module** and **not the first statement within a compound statement**.

 ## Requirements